toolleeo/cli-apps/README.md

 * [docker](https://docs.docker.com/) - Self-sufficient runtime for containers.
 * [fkill-cli](https://github.com/sindresorhus/fkill-cli) - Simple cross-platform process killer.
 * [has](https://github.com/kdabir/has) - Checks presence of various command line tools on the PATH and reports their installed version.
-* [hypershell](https://github.com/holepunchto/hypershell) - Spawn shells anywhere.
-Fully peer-to-peer, authenticated, and end to end encrypted.
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.
 * [killport](https://github.com/jkfran/killport) - A command-line tool to easily kill processes running on a specified port.
-* [lmt](https://github.com/Rohansjamadagni/lmt) - A program that can be used to run applications with resource limits enforced using cgroupsv2 on Linux; it allows to set limits on CPU usage, memory usage, and the number of cores for a process.
 * [lshw](http://www.ezix.org/project/wiki/HardwareLiSter) - A small tool to provide detailed information on the hardware configuration of the machine.
 It can report exact memory configuration, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed, etc.
 * [mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux).
-* [mprocs](https://github.com/pvolok/mprocs) - mprocs runs multiple commands in parallel and shows output of each command separately.
-* [Mxflow-cli](https://github.com/metaory/mxflow-cli) - A modern, general purpose CLI task runner with human readable yaml config file.
 * [Ntfy](https://github.com/dschep/ntfy) - Cross-platform Python utility that enables you to automatically get desktop notifications on demand or when long running commands complete.
 It can as well send push notifications to your phone once a particular command completes.
-* [parallel](https://www.gnu.org/software/parallel/) - A shell tool from GNU for executing jobs in parallel using one or more computers, it can split the input and pipe it into commands in parallel.
-* [procmux](https://github.com/napisani/procmux) - A TUI utility for running multiple commands in parallel in easily switchable terminals.
 * [pulsemixer](https://github.com/GeorgeFilipkin/pulsemixer) - CLI and curses mixer for PulseAudio.
-* [sake](https://github.com/alajmo/sake) - A command runner for local and remote hosts.
-You define servers and tasks in sake.yaml file and then run the tasks on the servers.
 * [sysm](https://github.com/jafarlihi/sysm) - Makes your system play custom sounds when any configured system or external event happens.
 * [systeroid](https://github.com/orhun/systeroid) - A more powerful alternative to sysctl(8) with a terminal user interface.
-* [Task](https://taskfile.dev/) - A task runner / simpler Make alternative written in Go.
-* [task-spooler](http://vicerveza.homeunix.net/~viric/soft/ts/) - A Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
-This can be very useful when you have to run a lots of commands, but you don't want to waste time waiting for one command to finish and run the next command.
-You can queue it all up and Task Spooler will execute them one by one.
-In the mean time, you can do other activities.
-* [Violet](https://github.com/braheezy/violet) - Colorful TUI frontend to run Vagrant commands.

 ## <a name="terminal"></a>Terminals